thelittlemitak/portfolio/README.md

 Jose
 <br>

 PS: The project is still heavier than it should be because it seems that some commits have changes on the ESLint Cache of the node_modules...
-Please be patient; it's just a few MB's more!
+Please be patient; it's just a few MB's more!!!

 # MoreMoreMe - Portfolio website